Free Pima County Public Records Search (Criminal, Marital, Court)

 520.383.6300

-Request Criminal Records From the Arizona Department of Public Safety
+How To Request Criminal Records From the Arizona Department of Public Safety

-The Arizona Department of Public Safety (DPS) maintains the Central State Repository for public criminal records for the entire state.
 However, it can only be used to search an individual’s own private record — not to look up someone’s criminal record.
 Furthermore, the DPS will not send criminal records across state lines.

 Residents of Arizona can request a review of their own criminal records by calling the DPS Criminal History Records Section at 602.223.2222.

-Acquire Criminal Records via Other State & Federal Resources
+Access Criminal Records Through State & Federal Resources

-• The Supreme Court of Arizona’s Case Search tool — This handy tool allows users to look up court records in many Arizona jurisdictions, including the Pima County Superior Court and several municipal courts throughout the county.
+• The Supreme Court of Arizona’s Case Search Tool: This handy tool allows users to look up court records in many Arizona jurisdictions, including the Pima County Superior Court and several municipal courts throughout the county.

-• The Arizona Department of Corrections Inmate Data Search tool — If the individual in question has been incarcerated in a state prison, interested parties can find their criminal records online.
+• The Arizona Department of Corrections Inmate Data Search Tool: If the individual in question has been incarcerated in a state prison, interested parties can find their criminal records online.

-• The Arizona Department of Public Safety’s Sex Offender Registry — Interested parties can search sex offenders by address, name, city, or even internet names and email addresses.
+• The Arizona Department of Public Safety’s Sex Offender Registry: Interested parties can search sex offenders by address, name, city, or even internet names and email addresses.

-• The U.S. Federal Bureau of Prisons’ Inmate Finder — Users can look up inmates incarcerated in federal prisons by name or register number.
+• The U.S. Federal Bureau of Prisons’ Inmate Finder: Users can look up inmates incarcerated in federal prisons by name or register number.

 A screenshot of an inmate search tool provided by the Arizona Department of Corrections, Rehabilitation, and Reentry searched by name showing the inmate's info, mugshot, last name, first name, middle initial, and the date they were admitted.